We proudly invite you to join us on our unique 6-day pilgrimage

 Everything you need for an amazing experience

-Hotel Accommodations: six nights in carefully selected hotels along the route.
+Hotel Accommodations: six nights in carefully selected hotels.

-Private Coach Transportation: travel between performances, excursions, and accommodations.
+Private Coach Transportation: high-comfort travel between performances, excursions, and accommodations.

 Daily Breakfast & Group Dinners: Shared meals to nourish both body and spirit.